Nikolay-Halai/JS-project/README.md

-alcohol calculator application, of 3 pages. to count alcohol intoxication.
+Alcohol calculator is a single page application which can be used to count the degree of alcohol intoxication.

-SSR -server side rendering,
-JavaScript,
-NodeJS,
-HTML,
-SCSS

-to launch the application: download all the files, call the command in the terminal: npm instal after installation, start the server through the command: npm start in the browser in the address bar, enter localhost:3000/
+Technologies used - HTML, SCSS, JS (ES6), NodeJS, SSR.

+To launch the application:
+- npm i
+- npm start
+- localhost:3000/ in browser